Run Inference Using HPU Graphs

 Run Inference Using HPU Graphs¶

 HPU Graphs can capture a series of operations using HPU stream and replay them.
-They mandate the device-side input while output addresses remain constant between invocations.
-For further details on Stream APIs and HPU Graph APIs, refer to Stream APIs and HPU Graph APIs.
+They mandate device-side input while maintaining constant output addresses between invocations.
+For further details, see Stream APIs and HPU Graph APIs.

 Note